Efficacy and Safety

 An Ethical Imperative

-The Essential Need for Effective Pain Management in Laboratory Mice and Rats The appropriate use of anesthetics, tranquilizers, analgesics, and nonpharmacologic interventions in research animals is an ethical and scientific imperative.
+The Essential Need for Effective Pain Management in Laboratory Mice, Rats, and Ferrets The appropriate use of anesthetics, tranquilizers, analgesics, and nonpharmacologic interventions in research animals is an ethical and scientific imperative.
 Pain and distress are undesirable variables in most scientific research projects, and if not relieved, can result in unacceptable animal welfare and invalid scientific outcomes. (emphasis added) — American College of Laboratory Animal Medicine (ACLAM), Position Statement on Pain and Distress in Research Animals

 Pharmaceutical Grade Medications Help Limit Risks—Use When Available “The use of pharmaceutical grade chemicals and other substances ensures that toxic or unwanted side effects are not introduced into studies conducted with experimental animals.
 They should therefore be used, when available, for all animal-related procedures (USDA 1977b). (emphasis added) — NIH Guide for the Care and Use of Laboratory Animals